 The need for civil litigation can arise for a number of reasons, including personal injury, contract disputes and construction defects.
 Regardless of the reason, civil litigation can have a major impact on every facet of your life.
-The first step toward resolution is a free consultation, which you can schedule with us today by calling (972) 937-1616.
+You can schedule with us today by calling (972) 937-1616.

 What is Civil Litigation?

 Civil cases involve private citizens or companies that sue each other in court.
 These types of cases do not deal with violations of criminal law.
 Civil litigation is not so much a specialty, but more like an umbrella term that encompasses a variety of potential legal disputes.

 Types of cases that may be resolved in civil litigation include: